ECCC-MSC/open-data/docs/msc-data/nwp_rdwps/readme_rdwps_en.md

 The Regional Deterministic Wave Prediction System (RDWPS) produces wave forecasts using the third generation spectral wave forecast model WaveWatch III® (WW3).
 The model is forced by the 10 meters winds at from the [High Resolution Deterministic Prediction System (HRDPS)](../nwp_hrdps/readme_hrdps_en.md).
 Over the Great Lakes, an ice forecast from the [Water Cycle Prediction System of the Great Lakes (WCPS)](../nwp_wcps/readme_wcps_en.md) is used by the model to mitigate or suppress wave growth in areas covered by 25% to 75% and more than 75% ice, respectively.
 Over the ocean, an ice forecast from the [Regional Ice Ocean Prediction System (RIOPS)](../nwp_riops/readme_riops_fr.md) is used: in the Northeast Pacific, waves propagate freely for ice concentrations below 50%, above this threshold there is no propagation; in the Northwest Atlantic the same logic is used as in the Great Lakes.

-WW3 (WAVEWATCH III® Development Group, WW3DG 2019) est un modèle spectral de prévision de vague de troisième génération qui résout l’évolution de l’équation du bilan énergétique pour le spectre de vague 2D d’énergie.
-Le modèle WW3 a été adopté par de nombreux centres nationaux de prévision au cours des dernières années.
+WW3 (WAVEWATCH III® Development Group, WW3DG 2019) is a third generation spectral wave prediction model that solves the evolution of the energy balance equation for the 2-D wave energy spectrum without any prior assumptions on the shape of the spectrum.
+The WW3 model has been implemented by a growing number of national operational forecasting centres over the last several years.

 This system includes several domains: